 One advantage of using multiple tanks is when very warm effluent is being discharged such as from a high temperature dishwasher.
 In these cases, multiple tanks will have more surface area in contact with the native soil to help cool the effluent.
 Another reason to consider using multiple tanks versus a large tank with compartments is based on local availability.
 Often large tanks may not be readily available.
 From MN Rules 7080.1940, if more than one septic tank is used to obtain the required liquid septic tanks must be connected in series or employ multiple collection systems.
 If tanks are connected in series, each tank or compartment must contain at least 25 percent of the required total liquid capacity.
-For new construction, the first tank must be equal to or larger than any subsequent tank in the series.
 The use of multiple tanks allow delivery and placement of smaller, lighter tanks and reduces the overall excavation width.
 The disadvantage of using multiple tanks is the installation and maintenance of the 2" drop in subsequent tanks.
 A multiple tank configuration is shown in Figure 7.7.